-While researching violets, I found several references to homemade violet jelly.
+While researching violets several years ago, I found references to homemade violet jelly.
 It looked beautiful, but I wondered… would it taste like you were eating a mouthful of flowers?
 That didn’t sound all that appealing to me.

 Regardless, I decided to try it out basing my experiment on a recipe for mint jelly.
 My first batch tasted delicious!
 Everyone loved it, only it didn’t set up; it was more like syrup.

-I did some research online and compared all sorts of recipes and came to the conclusion that I had too high of a liquid to pectin ratio.
+I did some more research and compared all sorts of recipes and came to the conclusion that I had too high of a liquid to pectin ratio.